 Your application is important to us, and we are continuing to assess all applications as normal.
 If you are concerned about how COVID-19 may affect your plans to study at UCD once you have received a decision from us, please read the advice being shared with current students on campus.

-We have extended the application deadline for the Spring (January 2021) trimester to 9 November.
-However, we are aware that delays may be unavoidable for you in providing the documentation needed to support your application.
+We are aware that delays may be unavoidable for you in providing the documentation needed to support your application.
 We aim to be as flexible as possible.
 If you require extra time to gather requested documentation, such as academic transcripts, please reach out to email@example.com so that we are aware of any delays.

 If you contract COVID-19 before you are due to travel to Ireland for the start of your course, you should not travel, and should follow all local health advice.
 You should wait for clear medical advice that you are no longer contagious before you consider travelling.

 You should contact us at firstname.lastname@example.org and inform us of your situation.

 There will be no financial implications for you from UCD if you decide to withdraw from the Study Abroad Programme you are enrolled in, up until the start of the trimester teaching term.

 We are continuing to assess new Study Abroad applications and are preparing to welcome our new students.
 If you think that you can no longer commence your studies, please contact your home university or provider and your UCD Study Abroad Programme Managers at email@example.com

 The health, welfare and safety of our students and staff is our primary concern currently.
 We want to reassure you that UCD is providing a solid framework of support for students and staff.
 We have been providing regular updates to the UCD community about our local response to COVID-19, based on the expert advice of Irish Government agencies.
 As Ireland's Global University, UCD researchers are contributing their academic expertise, specifically through membership of two global networks which are rapidly coordinating clinical research into new cases of COVID-19: